 Eager to combine his two areas of interest, Shillington London graduate Adam Sharratt launched his very own Football publication, Top Corner.
 A sophisticated blend of premium editorial design and football trivia, Top Corner is every bit a must have item for designers and football fanatics alike.

-Now on its third issue we have every faith that it’s on its way to securing a place in the football publication hall of fame.
+Now on its sixth issue with an annual in the works and a podcast available on iTunes, there’s no sign of Top Corner slowing down anytime soon.
 Read on to hear how Top Corner started, what Adam has planned for future issues and of course his time at Shillington.

 You studied on the part-time course and now work in London at Surgery & Redcow.
 How did you find the journey from graduate to designer?